Evizero/AugmentorDeprecated.jl/docs/userguide/gettingstarted.rst

 .. class:: Pipeline

-    A chain or tree of (probabilistic) operations that should be applied to a given image, or set of images.
+    A chain or tree of (probabilistic) transformations that should be applied to a given image, or set of images.

-    Pipelines are container objects that define what kind of operations are performed and in what order.
+    Pipelines are container objects that define what kind of transformations are performed and in what order.
 They are designed for convenient user interaction and provide some information on what is going on.

-.. class:: ImageOperation
+.. class:: ImageTransformation

     As the name suggests concrete subclasses define a specific transformation that can be applied to an image, or a set of images.
-Operations can also be lifted into a :class:`Either`, which have a random probability of occuring, depending on the hyperparameter.
+Transformations can also be lifted into a :class:`Either`, which have a random probability of occuring, depending on the hyperparameter.